Best SSDs for Remote Workers: Speed and Reliability in 2026

 Samsung T7External Portable1TB1,050 MB/s1,000 MB/s$798.7

-Crucial P3 PlusInternal NVMe1TB5,000 MB/s4,200 MB/s$498.4
+Crucial P3 PlusInternal NVMe1TB5,000 MB/s4,200 MB/s$598.4

 Capacity planning for remote work files.
-A 1TB drive accommodates several years of most professional work — text documents, spreadsheets, presentations, and even moderate amounts of photo and video work.
-Remote workers who handle large video files or RAW photography regularly should consider 2TB, which is available on most drives in this guide at roughly double the 1TB price.
+A 1TB drive accommodates several years of most professional work — text documents, spreadsheets, presentations, and moderate amounts of photo and video work.
+Remote workers who handle large video files or RAW photography regularly should consider 2TB, available on most drives in this guide at roughly double the 1TB price.

 FAQ

 The T9’s 2,000 MB/s speed requires a USB 3.2 Gen 2x2 port (20Gbps).
 Laptops with USB 3.1 Gen 2 or USB 3.2 Gen 1 ports (10Gbps) will cap at approximately 1,000–1,050 MB/s — matching the T7’s performance.
 Laptops with USB 3.0 or USB 3.1 Gen 1 (5Gbps) will cap at approximately 450 MB/s.
-Check your laptop’s port specification before buying the T9 specifically for its speed advantage.
+Check your laptop’s port specification before paying the T9 price specifically for its speed advantage.

 How do I know if my work laptop can accept an internal NVMe upgrade?